wiktorek140/faustus/README.md

 |FX506LI                 |FX506LI.304 |Ubuntu 20.04           |5.4.0-70-generic            |1, 2 (#63)
 |FA506IV                 |FA506IV.316 |Void Linux             |5.12.0-tkg-MuQSS_22         |

-Notes:

-1. Fan mode control is not supported.
-2. RGB hot keys (Fn-Left, Fn-Right) are not functional.

 See "Contributing" section for other versions.

 To check your exact model run